Pecan Pie Bread Pudding Recipe (Easy Southern Dessert)

 This post may contain affiliate links that won’t change your price but will share some commission.

 Made this tonight for company.
 Everyone loved it!
 Recipe requested…said it was the best bread pudding he ever had.
 And, my husband loves bread pudding…and he loved this.
 So easy to make and so yummy!
-Thank you for sharing!
+Thank you for sharing!’
+Tammy

 Pecan Pie Bread Pudding

 Bread pudding is one of my most favorite desserts to make.
-It’s a very simple and economical dessert to make.
-All bread puddings have basically the same format: dried bread and a custard sauce made from milk, eggs, and sugar.
+It’s a simple, budget-friendly dessert.
+All bread puddings have basically the same basic ingredients: dried bread and a custard sauce made from milk, eggs, and sugar.
 To this, you can add any additional ingredients to make the bread pudding your own.
-For Pecan Pie Bread Pudding, I added butter, brown sugar and pecans to give it the pecan pie element.
+For Pecan Pie Bread Pudding, I added butter, brown sugar and pecans.

 The butter, brown sugar and pecans on top of my bread pudding are almost like a streusel.
-The cook together creating a ‘crunch’ and a caramel sauce.
+The cook together creating a ‘crunch’ and a caramel-like sauce.

 Pecan Pie Bread Pudding is crispy and crunchy on the outside.
-It’s creamy and smooth on the inside making for one beautiful dessert.
-The dessert dreams are made of… just me?
+It’s creamy and smooth on the inside, making for one beautiful dessert.
+The dessert dreams are made of…

 Pecan Pie Bread Pudding